 - No single room charge

 - Plenty of exercise to walk off the festive excesses

-- A choice of guided walks in spectacular winter scenery
+- An excellent variety of guided walks in spectacular winter scenery

 - Just relax, soak up the party atmosphere, enjoy wonderful festive fare and leave all the organising to us

 - Full board en-suite accommodation in our cosy country house

 - Wonderful meals – full selection at breakfast, your choice of picnic lunch, an excellent evening meal, afternoon tea and cakes every day, and plenty of festive sweets and nuts